Your guide to Shanghai fitness for expats.

-Some sports, such as squash, ice hockey, cricket and rugby might be harder to find in Shanghai, but they are available here.
+Some sports, such as squash, ice hockey, cricket and rugby might be harder to find in Shanghai, but they are available.
 You might want, however, to try some new physical activity, like various kinds of Chinese martial arts or boxing.

 Joining one of the many Shanghai expat sports clubs is not only a great way to stay in shape, but also a good way to meet new friends.
 There are a wide variety of clubs to choose from, including hiking, cycling and team sports.

-We have a large list of Shanghai fitness centers and sports clubs for expats at the end of this article.
+We have a list of Shanghai fitness centers and sports clubs for expats and children at the end of this article.

 Probably the easiest way to stay in shape in Shanghai is to buy a

 membership at one of Shanghai's many fitness centers.
 These can range